scalabli/quo/README.md

-<h1 align="center">Quo
+#Quo

 ---

-<h7 alight="left">Quo is a Python based toolkit for creating Command-Line Interface (CLI) applications.
+Quo is a Python based toolkit for creating Command-Line Interface (CLI) applications.
 Quo improves programmer's productivity because it's easy to use and supports auto completion which means less time will be spent debugging.

 ---